Immunology

 • chronic granulomatous disease

-We follow between fifteen and twenty bone marrow transplant recipients to assess immunologic reconstitution, and we offer regular consultations for common problems such as recurrent infections, hypersensitivity and extreme atopic conditions.
+We follow between fifteen and twenty bone marrow or cord blood stem cell transplant recipients to assess their immunologic reconstitution and monitor for any post-transplant complications.
+We offer regular consultations for common problems such as recurrent infections, unusual, severe or complicated infections, hypersensitivity and extreme atopic conditions.

 We provide specialized diagnostic immunology testing, which isn’t available anywhere else in the Maritimes.
-However, patients with severe immune deficiencies requiring complex referral for bone marrow transplantation are generally transported to other Canadian or American centres.
+The patients we diagnose with severe immune deficiencies are stabilized and prepared for potentially curative therapy with haematopoetic stem stem cell transplantation in one of the major Canadian transplant centres.

 Teaching activities

-Members of our division not only teach Med 1 and 2 students through case-based learning (CBL) units, they also contribute to medical education by:
+Members of our division provide lectures to Med 1 students in the Host-Defense Unit and teach Med2 students through case-based learning (CBL) units.
+We also contribute to medical education by:

-• offering lectures, clinical clerkship teaching and seminars
+• offering clinical clerkship teaching, pediatric resident and subspeciality resident seminars

 • performing case writing